 by Pablo Ouziel

-Pablo Ouziel is a sociologist and a freelance writer based in Spain.
+Pablo Ouziel is a sociologist and freelance writer.

 © Copyright Pablo Ouziel, Global Research, 2008